lakshmanroy/DSA-Problem-Solving-Questions/README.md

 ## Contributing 🤝
 Contributions are highly encouraged!
 Whether it's adding new problems, providing more solutions, fixing bugs, or improving documentation, your contributions are valuable in making this repository a comprehensive resource for everyone.
 Refer to the [Contribution Guidelines](CONTRIBUTING.md) for more details.

-## Support 🌟
-If you find this repository helpful, show your support by giving it a star ⭐️.
-Feel free to reach out with any questions, feedback, or suggestions by opening an issue.

 Let's solve problems, learn together, and level up our DSA skills!. 💻✨